AdobeDocs/release-notes.en/current.md

     * When importing assets using bulk import tool, administrators now can optionally delete the source files after the import is successful.
 See [bulk asset ingestion](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor).
     * When editing a metadata schema, a new root path selector field lets an administrator make the selection quickly and easily so that the configuration time is reduced.
     * Metadata of many assets can be imported in bulk using a CSV file and can be exported to a CSV file.
 The default date format is now `yyyy-MM-dd'T'HH:mm:ss.SSSXXX`.
 Users can apply a different format by updating the column header.
 For example, add Date: `DateFormat: yyyy-MM-dd'T'HH:mm:ssXXX` as the column header in the CSV file instead of the word Date.
-    * When browsing assets in Column view, a visual indicator displays the approved or rejected status of each asset.
+    * When browsing assets in [!UICONTROL Column] view, a visual indicator displays the approved or rejected status of each asset.
-    * When browsing assets in Column view, a visual indicator displays for expired assets.
+    * When browsing assets in [!UICONTROL Column] view, a visual indicator displays for expired assets.
     * A text area data type is made available in Assets metadata editor.
 You can use this option to let your users input metadata in a free-form text field.

   * **Experience Manager Forms as a Cloud Service**